betheden/hebrew-grammar/content/participle_passive.rst

 Summary
 -------

-A participle is a non-finite verbal form that can function as a :ref:`verb<verb>`(or verbal complement), an adjective, or a noun.
+A participle is a non-finite verbal form with passive or reflexive voice that can function as a :ref:`verb<verb>`(or verbal complement), an adjective, or a noun.
 The passive participle most often functions as either an :ref:`attributive<adjective-attributive>` adjective or a :ref:`predicative<adjective-predicative>` adjective.

 Article
 -------